Vince Dizon: Tenure

+On August 9, 2026, Dizon inspected EDSA after heavy monsoon rains caused asphalt deterioration on a recently repaired section in Makati.
+He identified standing water accumulated because concrete barriers along the busway blocked drainage flows.
+He also added the low point of the first phase of the roadway project as the primary accumulation site.
+Dizon directed the contractor to fix the damaged pavement at no expense to the state.
+Workers plan to install temporary drainage ducts and create openings in the barriers to prevent future water pooling.

 Personal life

-Dizon is married to Essie Romero and they have one daughter.
+Dizon is married to Christine Marie Romero and they have one daughter.

 Awards and recognitions

 Dizon received one of the highest civilian honors—the Order of Lakandula with the rank of Bayani—for his contributions to Duterte's Build, Build, Build infrastructure program and the country's response to the COVID-19 pandemic.

 Dizon was named one of People Asias People of the Year in 2019 for his role in the Philippine economic team and his active role in the implementation of Build, Build, Build.

 He is also an Asia CEO Awards 2019 Circle of Excellence Awardee and was featured by Pampanga-based newspaper Punto! as "2018 Man of the Year" for the projects he spearheaded in Clark.